hindman/optopus/misc/plan.md

 # Road map

-- Required/optional and ntimes: support.

-  x Add `required` convenience param, implemented via ntimes.

-  x ParsedOpt._values: convert to 2D array, and adjust ParsedOpt.value
-    accordingly to respect nargs and ntimes.

-  x Adjust Phrase.parse() to respect both nargs and ntimes, and to fix known
-    bugs/problems.

-    x Bug: nargs=(0,1) causes the option to be non-required.
-That's incorrect.

-    x Misleading error messages.
-For example, if a required option is missing, the error message mistakenly conveys that the problem is 'Did not get expected N of arguments'.
-In fact, the problem is that that option was missing entirely.

-  x If an Opt has nargs=(0,1), the user has no way to know the meaning of None:
-    it might mean the end-user didn't supply the option; or it might mean the option was supplied with zero args.
-One possibility: return None for option-not-supplied, True for supplied-with-zero-args, and VAL for supplied-with-args.
-Another possibility: return list (here the theory is to use a list when nargs is anything other than 0,0 or 1,1)

-  - help_text(): USAGE: use [] or () brackets, based on optional vs required.

 - Usability limitation.
 When parsing error occurs, user has no way to get metadata about the problem.
 For example: the state of ParsedOptions, and the N of args processed up to that point.